rackerlabs/technical-blog/_posts/2020-1-8-orchestrate-a-gcp-cloud-sql-instance.md

-Use Jenkins and Ansible to implement Infrastructure as a Code (IaaC), which helps to avoid human errors during infrastructure spin up and restricts access to the GCP console to limited set of users.
+Use Jenkins and Ansible to implement Infrastructure as a Code (IaaC), which helps to avoid human errors during infrastructure spin up and restricts access to the GCP console to a limited set of users.
 Automating this task by using Ansible and Jenkins provides a GUI for authorized Jenkins users who don't know GCP or how to spin a Cloud SQL instance.